Spectre: The Rolls-Royce of EVs is finally here

 The bottom line

-The Spectre’s 260-mile range is somewhat of downer, but its not a deal breaker for potential buyers who likely have multiple cars.
-(And maybe a Rolls already: 60% of Spectre pre-orders are from existing Rolls clients.)
+The Spectre’s 260-mile range is somewhat of a downer, but it's not a deal breaker for potential buyers who likely have multiple cars (and maybe a Rolls already: 60% of Spectre pre-orders are from existing Rolls clients).

 The range issues aside, there’s a lot to like.